Do you have a property you wish to let? Well you’re in the right place…

 As we are always looking out for our landlords, every year we conduct an annual rent review.
 This ensures that you are getting the best rate for your rental property and it can be adjusted if necessary by following the correct processes.
 This will need to be done via a section 13/form 4 which we can do on your behalf.

 When you are renting out your property it is important that you receive regular statements to demonstrate your income.
 We use world-leading online accounting software, which allows us to produce monthly/ annual landlord statements, detailing rental income and reductions for any repairs, maintenance or compliance work undertaken.

 As a landlord, the last thing you want to worry about is any problems at the property.
-As a part of our fully managed services, we will act as the point of contact, 24 hour hours a day for the tenant to report any problems, providing you with peace of mind and a hands off approach.
+As a part of our fully managed services, we will act as the point of contact, 24 hour hours a day for the Contract Holder to report any problems, providing you with peace of mind and a hands-off approach.

 Property Repairs and Maintenance Scheduling

-For properties under our fully managed service, we will be the point of contact for Tenants to report any repair or maintenances issues that may occur.
-Using our approved network of contractors, we’ll liaise with the tenant(s) to get the fixed in the most cost effective and efficient manner possible.
-We do not carry out repairs or maintenance without your prior permission, unless we are unable to contact you in the case of an emergency which requires us to protect the well-being of the tenant - which is our first priority in that situation.
+For properties under our fully managed service, we will be the point of contact for the Contract Holder to report any repair or maintenance issues that may occur.
+Using our approved network of contractors, we’ll liaise with the Contract Holder to get the issue fixed in the most cost-effective and efficient manner possible.
+We do not carry out repairs or maintenance without your prior permission unless we are unable to contact you in the case of an emergency that requires us to protect the well-being of the Contract Holder - which is our first priority in that situation.

 We will pay the contractor and deduct the cost from the monthly rental payment to remove this administration burden from the Landlord and allowing you to benefit from our preferential rates.

 In order for us to successfully execute our duties under our fully managed package, we will need to conduct property inspections.
 Inspections are essential to ensure the smooth running of a tOccupation Contract.
 This will take place at the halfway point of Occupation Contract, and every six months thereafter.